microsoft/CameraTraps/README.md

 This repo contains the tools for training, running, and evaluating detectors and classifiers for images collected from motion-triggered camera traps.
 The core functionality provided is:

 - Data parsing from frequently-used camera trap metadata formats into a common format
-- Training and evaluation of detectors, particularly our "megadetector", which does a pretty good job finding terrestrial animals in a variety of ecosystems
+- Training and evaluation of detectors, particularly our "MegaDetector", which does a pretty good job finding terrestrial animals in a variety of ecosystems
 - Training and evaluation of species-level classifiers for specific data sets
 - A Web-based demo that runs our models via a REST API that hosts them on a Web endpoint
 - Miscellaneous useful tools for manipulating camera trap data